Table of Contents

 3. Transmit Power Levels: Too Low to Reach?

 Many radios have changeable power settings.
-If you set your transmit power too low, your signal may be too weak to be received by other stations.
+If you set up the power of your radio too low, it might face issues receiving high power signals even if they are nearby.
 However, high power may cause undesirable interference.

 Solution: Adjust your radio’s power output based on the distance and communication circumstances.
 For long-range transmissions, increase your wattage, but don’t go overboard.